Exploring Cross-lingual Latent Transplantation: Mutual Opportunities and Open Challenges: Related Work

+Recent studies have shown that multilingual performance gaps in LLMs are closely tied to language-specific divergences in internal representations. \cite{sundar-etal-2025-steering} show that intervening on language-specific neurons in multilingual LLMs reshapes the embedding space and improves cross-lingual representation alignment without fine-tuning. \cite{lim2025language} systematically analyze cross-lingual representation divergence and reveal that language-dependent latent processing undermines cross-lingual consistency and knowledge transfer.
+Several works explore inference-time representation interventions to mitigate such disparities without retraining. \cite{lu-etal-2025-paths} introduce language-agnostic, vector-based interventions that steer internal activations toward more reliable English-centric recall and translation pathways, while \cite{zhao2025less} explicitly remove language-specific components from hidden states to promote language-invariant reasoning representations.
+Beyond dense model interventions, \cite{bandarkar2025multilingual} demonstrate that multilingual performance in MoE LLMs is causally linked to the cross-lingual alignment of middle-layer representations, and improve non-English performance via inference-time interventions on expert routing. \cite{wang-etal-2025-bridging} utilizes linear alignment matrices from parallel data and applies inference-time hidden-state transformations to map low-resource language representations toward high-resource ones.

-Unlike previous training-based approaches, {\name} directly modifies the model’s internal activations during inference, allowing the model to benefit from both English and non-English inputs.
-This simple yet promising mechanism marks a new step forward in cross-lingual capability transfer.
+Unlike traditional training-based approaches, {\name} intervenes on the model's internal activations during inference, allowing the model to benefit from both English and non-English resources.
+We believe this simple yet promising framework marks a new step forward in facilitating cross-lingual interactions and in further tapping into the model's internalized multilingual knowledge.
+And distinct from existing representation intervention methods, {\name} is conceived primarily as a probing framework for cross-lingual sharing rather than an alignment mechanism.
+It explicitly enables English and non-English latent activations to contribute complementary strengths, allowing the model to share linguistic and cultural knowledge across languages and thereby enhance multilingual capability and cultural adaptability.